AndreBaltazar8/ablac/README.md

     printf("I'm run at runtime")
 }
 ```
-(this example does not currently run, because we can't handle strings properly yet, but exemplifies the usage)
+(this example runs but its using some magic for handling printf variadic args)

 Some fun stuff to do with abla in the future:
 ```abla